 Pennsylvania Household Employer Guide 2026

-Your household employee — a nanny, caregiver, housekeeper, gardener, or anyone who works in your PA home — is a W-2 employee.
-Pennsylvania adds a flat 3.07% state income tax, a small employee SUI contribution, and city-level rules in Philadelphia and Pittsburgh.
-Here's everything you need for 2026.
+Your household employee — a nanny, caregiver, housekeeper, gardener, or anyone who works in your Pennsylvania home — is a W-2 employee.
+Pennsylvania payroll is relatively straightforward: a flat 3.07% state income tax, a small employee unemployment contribution, and city-specific rules in Philadelphia and Pittsburgh.

 How Nest Payroll handles this

 Each pay period, you pay your employee the net amount directly — through Venmo, Cash App, Zelle, your banking app, or by check.
-We calculate accurate withholdings on every pay stub from day one.
-Once you cross the $1,000 quarterly threshold, we register you with the PA Department of Labor & Industry and the PA Department of Revenue.
+Nest generates the pay stub, calculates federal payroll taxes, and registers you for Pennsylvania state payroll obligations once the $1,000 quarterly threshold applies.

 Setup checklist (before they start)